-DAYS ON MARKET UP 15% from the same time last year
+DAYS ON MARKET are about the same as this time last year

-Days on market rose sharply since June 2018 (22 days) and is up to 42 days for Feb.
-2019.
-BUT….this is not the indicator to panic about because this is the typical seasonal shift we see each year as we move into spring.
+Days on market dropped sharply from the beginning of the year but is about the same as it was this time last year.
 Basically staying status quo.
-If past history is a guarantee of future performance, we can expect days on market to continue to fall as we come into spring and summer.
+If past history is a guarantee of future performance, we can expect days on market to continue to fall as we continue to move into spring and summer.

-# Homes For Sale DOWN by close to 4,000 active listings since last summer but UP almost 40% From Last Year (8,400 Active Listings)
+# Homes For Sale DOWN by over 3,000 active listings since last summer but UP by around 1,000 from the same time as Last Year (8,800 Active Listings)

-In January 2018 we started with about the same # of homes for sale as we did at the same time in Jan 2017.
-BUT…more homes came on the market this year than last, and now we have 40% more listings than we did a year ago!
-Wowza!
+In January 2018 we started with about 6,000 active listings.
+In January 2019 we started even higher with about 8,200.
+As we move into the spring and summer housing season we will continue to see more houses come on the market.
 Fewer homes for sale is what started boosting price gains, as demand far exceeded supply.
 This data shows the market is shifting.
 Let’s keep going below before we decide what this means overall.

 # Sold Homes is around the same from this time Last Year